Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links: -functions of universal deformations

 \subsection{Multiplicity two}

+As we have explained in \Cref{subsec:mult}, the multiplicity may be seen as the valuation in a local ring, and it involves some subtlety.
+Mazur asked in \cite{Mazur2000} a question on the multiplicity of a certain divisor called the $L$-function for an analogous situation in algebraic geometry over $\C$.
+Morishita and others \cite{KMTT2018} proposed to study its infinitesimal version in the topological setting to observe a finer analogy of the Galois deformation theory in number theory.
+Continuing their works, we aim to study the cases with coefficients in extensions of $\Z_p$.

-First we show the following paraphrasing for ``multiplicity at least two''. \begin{lemma} Let $f, g\in \C[x,y,z]$, assume that $f$ is irreducible, and let $(a,b,c)$ be a common zero of $f$ and $g$.
-Assume $\partial_z f (a,b,c)\neq 0$ and let $z_f$ denote the implicit function of $f=0$ at $(a,b,c)$.
-If the point $(a,b,c)$ is a common zero of the divisors $(f)$ and $(g)$ with multiplicity two, then the point $(a,b)$ is a zero of $g(x,y,z_f(x,y))$ with at least multiplicity two in that sense that the 2nd Taylor polynomial at $(a,b)$ vanishes. \end{lemma} \begin{proof} Consider the divisor given by $(f,g)$ in the variety $\{f=0\}$.
-Since this divisor has multiplicity two, locally $g$ can be written as a square mod $f$.
-In particular its second Taylor polynomial vanishes on $\{f=g=0\}$. \end{proof}
+For this purpose, we first paraphrase the definition of ``multiplicity two'' over $\C$ as follows. \begin{lemma} Let $f, g\in \C[x,y,z]$, assume that $f$ is irreducible, and let $(A,B,C)$ be a common zero of $f$ and $g$.
+Assume $\partial_z f (A,B,C)\neq 0$ and let $z_f$ denote the implicit function of $f=0$ at $(A,B,C)$.
+Then, the following two properties are equivalent.